 - Cones must be placed around all production vehicles and generators.

-- The production company must create and place signs around location to advise guests, visitors, students and employees in advance that they may be photographed, filmed or otherwise appear on camera.
+The production company must create and place signs around location to advise guests, visitors, students and employees in advance that they may be photographed, filmed or otherwise appear on camera.
+Signs should read: “Please be advised that by entering this area for this event you consent to be photographed, filmed or otherwise appear on camera for the purposes of (NAME OF PRODUCTION by PRODUCTION COMPANY).”

 - In all cases, the production company is responsible for contacting/notifying the Madison Police Department to obtain necessary permits.